Language skills naturalization

 4. Exceptions to language certificates for naturalization

-4.1 Proof of language proficiency for naturalization in cases of particular hardship
+4.1 Proof of language skills for naturalization in cases of particular hardship

 4.3 Proof of language proficiency for naturalization of the guest worker generation